msarafos/overthewire/narnia/walkthrough.md

     Breakpoint 1, 0x080491e7 in func ()
     (gdb) x/16wx $esp
     0xffffd274:	0x41414141	0x41414141	0x41414141	0x41414141
-    0xffffd284:	0x41414141 [0xffffd4ee]	0xffffd298	0x08049201
+    0xffffd284:	0x41414141  0xffffd4ee	0xffffd298	0x08049201
-    0xffffd294:[0xffffd4ee]	0x00000000	0xf7da1cb9	0x00000002
+    0xffffd294:   0xffffd4ee	0x00000000	0xf7da1cb9	0x00000002
     0xffffd2a4:	0xffffd354	0xffffd360	0xffffd2c0	0xf7fade34

-In the above gdb snapshot, one can see that the `blah` pointer now has the correct value (inside brackets), which means that the rest of the payload after the address we appended to our `A`s, will overflow stuff inside the stack.
+In the above gdb snapshot, one can see that the `blah` pointer now has the correct value, which means that the rest of the payload after the address we appended to our `A`s, will overflow stuff inside the stack.
 But, there an important thing that we should be taken under consideration; If we decide to overflow lets say with 8 `\x42` bytes then the address of our `blah` pointer, should be: